 The review process follows a Conflict of Interest policy.
 A conflict of interest is apparent whenever a reviewer's objectivity may be perceived as compromised by the nature of a personal or professional relationship or obligation to an applicant.
 Reviewers with a conflict of interest pertaining to a proposal's review and/or funding are self-identified and recused from review of that proposal.

 Award Determination

-Following completion of the review process, notification of conditional award determination is anticipated to be shared with the primary community partner organization contact and the MCW PI in November 2023.
+Following completion of the review process, notification of conditional award determination is anticipated to be shared with the primary community partner organization contact in October 2024.